atoptima/Coluna.jl/README.md

 ## Contributing

-See the list of current issues, choose one, and open a PR with a proposition.
+- [ ] See the list of current issues, choose one, and open a PR with a proposition.
+- [ ] Open a new issue with a proposition to enhance the package.
+- [ ] Use it to your own problem, find bugs, and open an issue/PR with the proposal to solve the bug.